 About the Rural Women's Network

-The Rural Women's Network (RWN) is a state-wide government program within NSW Department of Primary Industries (DPI), part of Trade and Investment, Regional Infrastructure and Services.
+The Rural Women's Network (RWN) is a small state-wide government program within Department of Primary Industries (DPI), part of NSW Department of Industry.

-Part of the Agriculture NSW - Skills & Communities program, the small RWN works in innovative ways to share information and promote action on rural women's issues, often in partnership with individuals, groups and non-government and government agencies.
+Part of the Agriculture NSW Skills & Communities program, RWN works in innovative ways to share information and promote action on rural women's issues, often in partnership with individuals, groups and non-government and government agencies.

 Start of the Rural Women's Network